SRGSSR/playsrg-apple/docs/README.md

 ## Releasing binaries

-The proprietary project uses [fastlane](https://fastlane.tools/) to release binaries either for internal purposes or for the AppStore to release binaries.
+The proprietary project uses [fastlane](https://fastlane.tools/) to release binaries either for internal purposes or for the App Store to release binaries.

 See [workflows](WORKFLOWS.md) for processes and fastlane lanes.

 A [github page](https://srgssr.github.io/playsrg-apple/) with release notes pages and help pages for builds is also published with a fastlane lane.

-See [release checklist](RELEASE_CHECKLIST.md) for Appstore release details.
+See [release checklist](RELEASE_CHECKLIST.md) for App Store release details.

 ## Specifications